rational-zjh/works/README.md

-this project is used to save theo over year i have accomplished python or julia files.
+this project is used to save the over year i have accomplished python or julia projects.